 Which faction is right for me?

 As with everything, generalizations can be made and exceptions can be expected.
 To boil the factions down into the simplest of terms, dark and evil races and characters would likely be attracted to Ebon Reach.
-Native inhabitants of Eyr’s Jungle, enemies of Stormstead and those deeply attuned to nature would be inclined to join The Moei Asing.
+Native inhabitants of Eyr’s Jungle, enemies of Stormstead, and those deeply attuned to nature would be inclined to join The Moei Asing.
 Water creatures and those whose lives are tied to the oceans and streams gravitate toward Kuvari's Keep.
 Finally, characters who prefer structured civilization and way of life, or who are used to village and communal living would be motivated to enter the Stormstead faction.
 Choosing the right faction for your character depends on what you as a player want for your character.
 It requires you to dig deep and think about your character’s wants, needs, fears, motivations and backstory.

 Are you playing a young native jungle elf, rejected in his youth by his own kind, whose life was saved by a Stormsteader human and in turn fell in love?
 Your character might choose to align with Stormstead faction instead of aligning with the Moei Asing.

 Perhaps you play a powerful undead lich, and you’ve found value in the living, or at least a good source of bodies in the Village.
 You might choose to disguise yourself and infiltrate Stormstead faction in addition to joining Ebon Reach, and relay your observations back to Ebon’s leader.

 Interested in pirating?
 Your character could be drawn toward Ebon Reach for the underground trade operations.
 Or, they may be drawn toward Kuvari's Deep to maintain alliance and trade routes open through Eyr's waters.

 These are just examples of scenarios that might be exceptions.
 It can be expected that players may two-time factions secretly, turn their back on one faction and join another, or just join the faction that makes the most sense for their backstory.

 You have four choices for Factions.
 You can be a 'Steader, a 'Deeper, an 'Asing, or a 'Reacher.
 It’s really up to you to decide!